 Obviously, resellers try to control their costs and maximize their coverage by mixing leased or managed services capacity from across a wide range of older and newer satellites from multiple sources.
 This is indeed unavoidable to cobble together global coverage.
 Inmarsat has almost 30 years of satellite operating experience in the aviation sector.
 We know that older assets cannot be relied on as primary capacity.
 As a result, we have an in-orbit backup for GX, which is very rare in the current IFC environment.

-we can give airlines flexibility to dial up (or dial down) their purchases as the market evolves – which it inevitably will.
+Another challenge is the number of resellers who all share access to the same capacity market.
+This means that in a busy hub area, there will be numerous flights from different service providers sharing the same beams and bandwidth.
+Who decides which of those planes gets the fastest speeds?
+Or is every user in the shared channel simply throttled back?
+Network owners are able to contractually guarantee quality of service at a level agreed with the airline, over a network engineered to deliver it to each aircraft across its range of activity.
+At Inmarsat, our offer also includes reserved bandwidth in our network so that we can give airlines flexibility to dial up (or dial down) their purchases as the market evolves – which it inevitably will.
 Airlines can thus buy only what they require, and contract for real security in an evolving market.
 We can do this because we own and control the capacity and all the other network elements needed to deliver on our promises to customers, and we back it up contractually.

 With inflight connectivity increasingly becoming a priority for passengers, airlines are investing heavily in IFC services.
 Airline strategies must be partially driven by technical and operational considerations for sure, but they also need to consider the alignment—or lack of alignment—in the interests shared by themselves and their suppliers.
 Resellers inevitably seek to minimize their capacity costs, while network owners inevitably want to increase volumes.
 There can be demonstrable risks inherent in reseller business models, and significant exposure for airlines based on the ability of their service provider to navigate the ups and downs of the inevitable cycles in the satellite capacity market.
 Customer satisfaction and loyalty depend on airlines delivering a seamless service every time – and a second-rate passenger experience will not be acceptable for passengers, now or in the future.